arnognulf/monorail/README.md

 I do not wish to infringe trademarks, nor do I want to endorse organizations that may turn supervillan the next day.

-Also, please keep gradients look-up-tables at up to 200 elements to conserve space (unless a really good reason exists).
+Also, please keep gradients look-up-tables at up to 200 elements to conserve space.

 Credits
 -------